YinseoCho/Bayes_UGent_2018/README.md

 ## Acknowledgements

-This course has been funded by the Flemish government and the doctoral schools of UGent (grant number XXXX)...
+This course has been funded by the Flemish government and the doctoral schools of UGent.